dev9com/testng-webdriver/README.md

 Features
 ---------------

-testng-webdriver currently has the following features.
+testng-webdriver currently has the following features:

 * Provides a WebDriver to a TestNG test class
 * Option to build a Driver before a class or before a method and destroy it afterwards automatically
 * Driver is configured using TypeSafe config library
-* Configuration can be overridden at the class level by providing a configuration file under src/test/resources/{package}/{class}.conf
+* Configuration can be overridden at the class level by providing a configuration file under _src/test/resources/{package}/{class}.conf_
-* Configuration can be overridden using namespacing under a profile name, which is triggered using the webtest.profile system property.
+* Configuration can be overridden using namespacing under a profile name, which is triggered using the _webtest.profile_ system property.
-* WebDrivers provided is thread local and thread safe, permitting parametrized and parallelled testing.
+* The WebDriver provided is thread local and thread safe, permitting parameterized and paralleled testing.
-* Browsers provided can be local or remote, through sauce labs.
+* Browsers provided can be local or remote, through [Sauce Labs](https://saucelabs.com/).

 Usage
 ---------------